Democracy and Human Rights in U.S. Foreign Policy?: Lessons from the Haitian Crisis, 48 SMU L. Rev. 189 (1994)

 Date of Authorship for this Version

 Koh, Harold Hongju, "Democracy and Human Rights in U.S. Foreign Policy?: Lessons from the Haitian Crisis" (1994).
 Faculty Scholarship Series.
-Paper 2091.
+2091.